wcj365/python-stats-dataviz/README.md

 2. Idiom (use of .join for string concatenation)
 3. Design Pattern (best practices and approaches to common problems and issues)
 4. Architecture (Overall project structure)
-## Four Different Paradigms of Python Programming
+## Four Paradigms of Python Programming
 https://blog.newrelic.com/engineering/python-programming-styles/
 - Imperative
 - Procedural